 To monitor your progress in the tutorials, you will be assigned a midterm tutorial grade.
 You must first send an email (using your McMaster account) to your TA with a self-assessment of your tutorial grade based on the criteria outlined in the table below and explain your reasoning.
-Send this to your TA by Friday, February 12.
+Send this to your TA by Friday, February 11th at 6pm.

-Term Group Project - 25%
+Term Group Project - 20%